Skip to Main Content

 You are exempt from copyright considerations if you use the materials in accordance with the TEACH Act or Section 110(2) of the Copyright Code.
 Here is an explanation of this part of the law.
 There is also a checklist available to help you identify whether a use is sanctioned under the TEACH Act.

-If you have an article not covered by our academic copyright license that you still wish to use, you can request the material be placed on E-Reserves through Bell Library.
-In some cases, copyright permission can be purchased and the library will pay the fee up to a certain amount.
+If you have an article we do not have access to but that you still wish to use, you can provide the article to your students through Bell Library, using the Course Library plug-in in Canvas.
+The library will attempt to purchase copyright permission on your behalf, and we will pay the fee up to a certain amount.
 If the fee exceeds the library's cap, your department can make up the remaining cost, or you may have to find new material to use.

 Showing Movies on Campus